crpier/backend-boilerplate/README.md

 Made for the infrastructure setup in https://github.com/tiannaru/subsistence_infrastructure

 ## Usage
-Just create a new repository using this one as a template.
+- create a new repository using this one as a template.
+- rename all references to `backend-boilerplate`
+- rename all references to `tiannaru`

 ### TODO list
 - Make the docker image slimmer with multi stage builds or smth